BIOS-SCOPE/BWrepos/README.md

 # BWrepos
-Scripting access to transfer data from one repository to another Krista Longnecker
+Scripting access to transfer data from one repository to another\
+This is private for now as I don't know if BCO-DMO is ready to have their code available yet.
+Krista Longnecker

 Most recent comments at the top.